 When people go apartment hunting in New York City, they often complain about the difficulty in finding something that suits their tastes.
 For starters, the apartments are pricey.
 Also, there are strict income requirements for renters.
 This means you may not be permitted legally to lease your preferred type of apartment based on your income level.
-If you are a first-time renter, renting in NYC can be a difficult process.
-It's great that this article offers you 5 apartment hunting tips to help you get a lease for a great apartment in no time!
+If you are a first-time renter, It's great that this article offers you 5 apartment hunting tips to help you get a lease for a great apartment in no time!

 This apartment hunting tip is perhaps the most important of all.
 Many NYC landlords say your annual salary must be at least 40-50 times greater than your monthly rent.
 If your rent is $3000, which is the average cost of a one-bedroom apartment in Manhattan, this means you have to earn $120,000 a year.

 But what if you are a freelancer without a regular paycheck or someone with no prior work history?
 What about an international student?
 You won't be able to get an apartment without using a guarantor.

 Who is a guarantor, and how do I get one?